 BUS 121 Business Math 3 cr.
-Sem: F 3 Lec. hrs. /week

 Pre-Reg: DSPM Mods.
 1-6, 9 and DSPR 0800

 A course that emphasizes basic applications of mathematics in the business world.
 Topics include operation of the electronic calculator, accounting mathematics, mathematics of retailing, and mathematics of finance.